 Lalbagh Botanical Gardens

-At a distance of 6 km from Bangalore City Railway Station, Lalbagh Botanical Garden is situated near the Lalbagh fort road.
-It is one of the best gardens in India and one of the best places to visit in Bangalore City.
+At a distance of 6 km from Bangalore City Railway Station, Lalbagh Botanical Garden is a botanical garden situated near the Lalbagh Fort Road in Bangalore.
+It is one of the largest botanical gardens in India, and among the most attractive places to visit in Bangalore.

-Sprawling over an area of 240 acres, there are more than 1,800 species of flora, including plants, shrubs and trees, most of them from outside India.
-The park has some rare species of plants brought from Persia, Afghanistan and France.
-With an intricate watering system for irrigation, this garden is aesthetically designed with lawns, flowerbeds, lotus pools and fountains.
-The Lalbagh Rock, one of the oldest rock formations on earth dating back to 3,000 million years, is another attraction.
+Sprawling over an area of 240 acres, there are more than 1,800 species of flora, including plants, shrubs, and trees, most of them from outside India.
+The park has some rare species of plants brought from Persia, Afghanistan, and France.
+With an intricate watering system for irrigation, this garden is aesthetically designed with lawns, flowerbeds, lotus pools, and fountains.
+The Lalbagh Rock, one of the oldest rock formations on earth dating back to 3,000 million years, is another attraction here.

 The main attraction of the Garden is the Glass House.
 This has been modeled based on Crystal Palace in London.
-It was built in 1889 during the administration of John Cameron to commemorate the visit of Prince of Wales.
+It was built in 1889 during the administration of John Cameron to commemorate the visit of the Prince of Wales.
 The Glass House hosts a flower show which is held every year on Independence Day and Republic Day.
-The Bandstand, Lecture Hall, Lalbagh House, Pigeon House, Statue of Chamaraja Wodeyar, Lalbagh West Gate Guard Room, Museum and Main gate of Lalbagh, Deer Paddock, Lalbagh Lake and Aquarium building are other artistic structures that can be seen in Lalbagh.
+The Bandstand, Lecture Hall, Lalbagh House, Pigeon House, Statue of Chamaraja Wodeyar, Lalbagh West Gate Guard Room, Museum and the Main gate of Lalbagh, Deer Paddock, Lalbagh Lake, and Aquarium building are other artistic structures that can be seen in Lalbagh.
 Another popular attraction is the giant floral clock.

-Timings: 6 AM to 7 PM.
-Entry Fee: Rs.10.
+Timings: 6 AM to 7 PM